benjameep/ChandlersLularoeInventory/README.md

 # Chandler's Lularoe Inventory
 ### by Benjamin Earl

-- Version 1.2
+- Version 1.3
-- Last Update 1-3-17
+- Last Update 1-5-17

 ## Setup
 - Copy the BenzProgram folder into the same folder that contains all the folders of photos
 - Edit the styles.txt file so that it contains all the names of the folders of photos, the output will show which ones it couldn't find
 - Also feel free to edit the catagories (the lines that start with a dash) you can put all the styles into one catagory for all I care.
-Just know that if the program finds any files that have kid sizes, the entire catagory will be labeled with kids sizes.
+- Only lines that start with a dash or a letter are read, so do anything else to mark something as a comment

 ## Running
 - Open the RunThisOne.cmd file which will open notepad which should have the output **OR**
 - You can run the inventoryProgram.exe in command prompt and read the output there

-## Note
-- This program uses the first letter to determine which size it is.
-So all files that start with 'A' are counted as XXS, 'B' is XS and so forth.
-Kids files are assumed to start with '2' through '14'